digris/doc-openbroadcast-platform/source/application/library/index.rst

 * **Encoding**: The audio encoder property of the file associated to the track.
 * :ref:`License: <track-form-license>` The license applied to a track.
 * :ref:`Lyrics Language: <track-form-lyrics-language>` The language of the lyrics.

+Tags and filters also work in combination.

+Click again on any active tag or filter to deselect it and reset the result-set.

 .. _track-list-card: